 Foundation repair is the first thing most homeowners think of when they suspect they might have a foundation issue.
-The large majority would better off taking a deep breath and get professional help.
+The large majority would better off taking a deep breath and getting professional help.
 Before spending a ton of money on foundation repair, consider the following:

 There are numerous conditions that could be a source of instability in the moisture content of the supporting soil.
 The most common include poor soil grading adjacent to the foundation, no roof gutters, roof gutters that discharge roof water closer than five feet from the foundation onto soil that is not properly sloped, trees that overhang the roof and thereby overhang the foundation.